taskrabbit/forklift/readme.md

 end
 ```

 When you use steps, you can run your whole plan, or just part if it with command line arguments.
-For example, `forklift plan.rb "Elasticsearch Import"` would just run that one portion of the plan.
+For example, `forklift plan.rb "Elasticsearch Import"` would just run that single portion of the plan.
 Note that any parts of your plan not within a step will be run each time.

 ## Transports

 Transports are how you interact with your data.
-Every transport defines `read` and `write` methods which handle arrays of data objects (and helper methods required).
+Every transport defines `read` and `write` methods which handle arrays of data objects (and the helper methods required).

 Each transport should have a config file in `./config/connections/#{transport}/`.
 It will be loaded at boot.

-Transports optinally define a methods which are a shortcut to copy data within a transport, like the mysql `pipe` methods (eg `insert into #{to_db}.#{to_table}; select * from #{from_db}.#{from_table}` for MySQL).
-A trasport may also define other helpers like how to create a MySQL dump).
+Transports optionally define helper methods which are a shortcut to copy data *within* a transport, like the mysql `pipe` methods (i.e.: `insert into #{to_db}.#{to_table}; select * from #{from_db}.#{from_table})`.
+A transport may also define other helpers (like how to create a MySQL dump).
 These should be defined in `/patterns/#{type}.rb` within the `Forklift::Patterns::#{type}` namespace.

 ### Creating your own transport